 C.1.2 The Bank presents in the annual financial report the Board membership, identifying each Independent Non-Executive Director.
-The Nomination Committee considers which members qualify as Independent Non-Executive Directors and in this consideration applies independence criteria under local regulations (L.3016/2002) and European Commission's recommendation 2005/162/EC.
+The Nomination Committee considers which members qualify as Independent Non-Executive Directors and in this consideration applies independence criteria under local regulations (L.3016/2002) and European Commission's recommendation 2005/162/EC, as well as under any other relevant legislation each time in force.